Frequently asked question

 Q: Can I use Regional Center funding for music therapy?

-Yes!
+A: Yes!
 Music therapy is considered a non-medical service by the Regional Center and can be funded through:

-• Self-Determination Program (SDP)
+Self-Determination Program (SDP)

 Here’s how it works:

-• SDP gives families flexibility to use their budget for community-based services—even if the provider is not a Regional Center vendor.
+SDP gives families flexibility to use their budget for community-based services—even if the provider is not a Regional Center vendor.

 💡 A Therapeutic Melody is not a direct vendor, but we work closely with many families who receive support through these programs.
 Parents make payments directly to A Therapeutic Melody, and we’re happy to provide invoices and documentation for reimbursement or approval..

-A: Can I get reimbursed for music therapy sessions?
+Q: Can I get reimbursed for music therapy sessions?

 1. Regional Center

-Start by contacting your local Regional Center.
+Start by reaching out to your local Regional Center.

-2. Health Savings Accounts (HSA)
+2. Health Savings Accounts (HSA or FSA)

 3. Private Insurance (less common)